Diwali or Deepavali/ Dhanteras Puja 2020

 Dakshina is offered after bathing the deity (idols) first with Panchamrit, then with pure water.
 Mantra is chanted, cotton wicks soaked in ghee (purified butter), Dhup and camphor lighted with the flame, known as Aarti lamp or Aarthi lamp, offered by circulating around the deities.

 Aarti or devotional songs praising Lord Ganesha and Goddess Lakshmi are sung to please the deities.
 Finally, Jal is offered around the Aarti lamp (Diya)

 Now it is time to place Diya or candles both in different parts of the house and outside the house, as well.
 Sprinkle the holy Jal of the vessel in the whole house for blessings.
 You may have Prasad and enjoy sweets, fireworks, and crackers with your family members.

 Diwali one of the happiest festival is known as a major shopping period for those who celebrate Diwali in India, Nepal and abroad.
-People renovate and decorate their houses, purchase luxury items, new clothes, gold and silver coins, and precious jewelry.
+People renovate and decorate their These are twelve sections of zodiac circle having 360° numbered clockwise Ascendant is known as the first house and the last house is known as the twelfth house Each house represents specific traits used for prediction., purchase luxury items, new clothes, gold and silver coins, and precious jewelry.
 They purchase gifts, dry fruits and sweets to exchange with their friends and relatives.